math-a3k/django-ai/docs/apps/examples.rst

 For this, we will discuss the SmartDjango site, which is an example biased - but not limited - towards applications of e-commerce / shopping and content-based sites - like news, blogging, etc.

-It can also be thought as a piece of a recommendation system, where the recommendations are based on what "similar" users (in the same group) do.
+It can also be thought as a piece of a recommendation system, where the recommendations are based on what "similar" users - in the same group - do.

 Recording the metrics
 ---------------------

-Recording metrics is application-specific, depends on your case: how your data is already "organized" or modelled, what you are trying to measure, your goals and the tools availability.
+Recording metrics is application-specific, depends on your case: how your data is already "organized" or modelled, what you are trying to measure, your goals and the tools' availability.

-In this case, the SmartDjango company knows - from their experience building and running the site over the time - that there are different groups of users which consume the application in different ways: among all the pages of the site, there are intrested pages (main content) which are not equally appealing to all the users.
+In this case, the SmartDjango company knows - from their experience building and running the site over the time - that there are different groups of users which consume the application in different ways: among all the pages of the site, there are pages (content) which are not equally appealing to all the users.

-They want to learn how these groups "behave" in order to provide a more personalized experience to engage users - like different templates, filtering of items - or at a higher level - promotions, content, etc.
+They want to learn how these groups "are" in order to provide a more personalized experience to engage users - like different templates, filtering of items - or at a higher level - promotions, content, etc.

 As an initial approach, starting from the scratch, the measuring of usage patterns of users should be done with the simplest metrics: how much time a user spends on a interested page (on average), and how many times does the user visits it.

-The SmartDjango site is small and has about 2 hundreds of different pages (different urls for items), so they would have 400 metrics recorded for each user.
+The SmartDjango site is small and has about 2 hundreds of different pages (different urls for items or content items), so 400 metrics would have to be recorded for each user.

 Each metric represents a dimension in the data that will feed the model, so each user usage pattern would be represented as an *R^400* point or observation.
-This is unsuitable for the models or techinques that `django-ai` currently supports because they are affected by the `Curse of Dimensionality <https://en.wikipedia.org/wiki/Curse_of_dimensionality>`_ (you should read this `explanation for Machine Learning <https://stats.stackexchange.com/a/169351>`_).
+This is unsuitable for the models or techinques that we are using in this example - a Bayesian Network of Gaussian Mixtures - because they are affected by the `Curse of Dimensionality <https://en.wikipedia.org/wiki/Curse_of_dimensionality>`_ (you should read this `explanation for Machine Learning <https://stats.stackexchange.com/a/169351>`_).

 A solution for this is recording the metrics at a higher level of aggregation, instead of a metric for each page, collect for different groups / categories / types of pages.
 This way, the dimensionality of the input is reduced to a "useful space" for the model.

+This showcase the need for "aligning" the model and the data in order to have a succesful application of the learning into the project.
+Having chosen a model for a goal, the data must in line with it so the solution it produces is the best within its scope or limitations - every model trades generality for acurracy in some way, for getting better in particular.
+This model works - it has been already proven that it will produce optimal results (in some sense) given cerntain conditions (characteristics of the input / data), having them "aligned" is what makes the best out of the tool.

 If the SmartDjango company was a concrete news or blogging site, their interested pages would be the news or posts, which are usually already categorized with sections like "Sports" (A), "Tech" (B), "Art" (C), "Culture" (D), etc. or the "main" tag of the post.